Happy Halloween! As promised, here is the second 1980s horror movie posting.

 The wolf-creature supposedly travels from the Bronx to Manhattan via the (easily-identifiable) Brooklyn Bridge, which would technically be possible if it came via Randall’s Island into Queens and then into Brooklyn, but it certainly wouldn’t be the most efficient route.
 Obviously the filmmakers took some creative license on this score, which makes sense if you consider that the more logical Willis Avenue Bridge is not nearly as visually interesting at the historic Brooklyn Bridge.

-Poor wolfen travel routes aside, the biggest challenge I faced with this scene was not figuring out where they filmed it but was taking the “after” pictures on the ever-popular Brooklyn Bridge which is normally jammed with tourists from sunrise to sunset.
+Poor wolfen-travel-routes aside, the biggest challenge I faced with this scene was not figuring out where they filmed it but was taking the “after” pictures on the ever-popular Brooklyn Bridge which is normally jammed with tourists from sunrise to sunset.
 It used to be the tourists mainly congregated on the Manhattan-side of the pedestrian walkway, but now that Brooklyn is no longer considered a scary place by tentative travelers, many of them ease on down to the east tower where this scene took place, cluttering up any potential photographs.

 Desperate to get these pics taken before Halloween, my best option was to take them during a crappy rainy day.
 (You can see how the pathway is slick in all my pictures.)
-There were still the occasional group of sightseers mucking up my shots, but as long as I was patient, I eventually got everything I needed.
+There were still the occasional group of sightseers mucking up my shots, but as long as I was patient, I was able to get everything I needed.
 (Although, I did end up accidentally backing into a French tourist, who angrily cursed me out in a delightfully adorable accent.)
 Only drawback was that since it was a cloudy day, the visibility was limited and the Manhattan skyline was almost entirely shrouded in a thick grey mist.

 The West Village